Blog / Fraud trends , Promo abuse

 An easy example of sign-up bonus abuse is a customer using a company’s free trial scheme repeatedly and never paying.
 Or, if a merchant offers free gifts for signing up, a customer can sign up from multiple accounts and amass loads of free gifts to resell.

-Referral bonus abuse takes place when a customer uses multi accounting to receive rewards for referring ‘friends’ (themselves).
+Referral bonus abuse takes place when a customer uses multi accounting to receive rewards for referring "friends" (who are all in reality the customer themselves).
 Organized fraudsters can drain a lot of money from businesses by publicly releasing their customer referral promo codes and accumulating benefits.

-A cautionary tale of Uber’s notorious referral fraudster
+A cautionary promo abuse tale: Uber’s notorious referral fraudster

 Voucher abuse and predictable codes